Frequently Asked Questions for Senior Project Sponsors

 Teams generally consist of 4-5 seniors.
 Students work on the project for two terms (about 30 weeks).
 During this time, each team member is expected to devote an average of 10 hours/week on the project.

 Project scope should be determined with this level of effort in mind.
 Also remember that it is unlikely that students will have detailed knowledge of the sponsor's domain.
 Time for acquiring this knowledge must be factored into the project’s scope.

 We are interested in projects from any application domain, and of any type including web-based systems, desktop applications, or embedded projects.
 A project should require the team to demonstrate their software engineering skills including requirements elicitation, design and implementation, and deployment.
 Our past experience has shown that web-based projects which are only client-side website development or a web interface to a database without significant backend business logic are too small in scope to require the students to demonstrate this full range of skills.
 Mobile aps by themselves are usually too small in scope.
-As the front-end to a larger system the team must also create is a good scope.
+However, a mobile which is the front-end to a larger system that the team must also create does typically have sufficient scope.
 If you have any questions contact the Senior Project Coordinator at seniorprojects @ se.rit.edu.

 If your project has a scope beyond software, we can work with the other colleges at RIT to create a multi-disciplinary team that covers all the aspects of your project.

 The project sponsor works with a senior team and their faculty coach.

 The students are responsible for the completion of the project.
 The faculty coach acts primarily as guide and mentor.
 The faculty coach will not actively manage the project, nor will he or she assume any technical role other than general consultant.